Avian Influenza

 Avian Influenza in New York State

-A type of highly pathogenic avian influenza (HPAI) called H5N1 has been found in poultry and wild birds in many areas of the United States, including New York City.
-For current reports of HPAI, visit the USDA APHIS 2022 Detections of HPAI and the NYS Department of Agriculture and Markets.
+Highly pathogenic avian influenza (HPAI) H5N1 has been found in poultry and wild birds in many areas, including New York City.
+It has also been detected in dairy cattle and in other mammals in parts of the United States.
+For current reports of HPAI, visit the USDA Animal and Plant Health Inspection Service and the NYS Department of Agriculture and Markets.

 To report sick or dead chickens, turkeys and other poultry at any time, call the NYS Department of Agriculture and Markets at 518-457-3502.

 Avian influenza, or bird flu, is a disease that is spread among birds and is caused by flu viruses.
 Water birds (such as ducks, geese, gulls, and swans) can carry bird flu without looking sick, but bird flu can cause sickness and death in poultry birds (such as chickens and turkeys).
-Infected birds carry the virus in their saliva, nasal fluid, and feces.
+Infected birds spread the virus through their saliva, nasal fluid and feces.

 There are many types of bird flu viruses.
 The viruses that can cause severe disease and death in poultry are called highly pathogenic avian influenza (HPAI).
 Low pathogenic avian influenza viruses cause no signs of illness or mild disease in poultry.